 - In the Number of products to be displayed field, enter the value or use the up and down arrows to edit the number of products to be displayed.

 - Edit the rest of the available settings.
-They work exactly like the typical container settings and depend on the type of container you used for your browse abandonment block.
+They work exactly like the typical layout settings and depend on the type of layout you used for your browse abandonment block.

 B. Edit a browse abandonment block

 A browse abandonment block is automatically filled with dynamic items.
-As soon you transform a container into a browse abandonment block, the following dynamic items appear inside the container:
+As soon you transform a layout into a browse abandonment block, the following dynamic items appear inside the layout:

 - product image